taranchik/bank-contract-mocha-chai-tests/README.md

 truffle test
 ```

-If it won't work for you try the command below
+If it won't work for you try the command below.
 ```
 sudo truffle test
 ```